 Welcome to karenkalish.com, my personal website.

 I am a “serial social entrepreneur.”
 An entrepreneur starts things, “social” means “for the good of the community,” and “serial” means “more than one.”
-It means that when I see a problem I am passionate about solving, I roll up my sleeves, grab as many allies as I can, and get to work.
-The main issues I focus on are literacy, closing the academic and opportunity and achievement gaps, and ending discrimination.
-I have founded three non-profit organizations and one program, and am lucky enough to have a donor-advised fund, which I started in 2000.
+It means that when I’ve seen a problem I am passionate about solving, I roll up my sleeves, grab as many allies as I can, and get to work.
+The issues I have focused on are literacy, closing the academic and opportunity and achievement gaps for struggling students, and ending discrimination.
+I have started three non-profit organizations and one program, and am lucky enough to have a donor-advised fund, which I started in 2000.
 Click here for my complete bio.

-Named after my wonderful grandmother, Estelle Watelsky Kalish, The Estelle W. and Karen S. Kalish Foundation is a donor-advised fund at the Greater St. Louis Community Foundation that supports both local and national organizations in three areas: 1) literacy, closing the achievement gap, and leveling the playing field for African Americans and issues of race; 2) the Jewish community; and 3) causes that my close friends care about.
+Named after my wonderful grandmother, Estelle Watelsky Kalish, The Estelle W. and Karen S. Kalish Foundation is a donor-advised fund at the St. Louis Community Foundation that supports both local and national organizations in three areas: 1) literacy, closing the achievement gap, leveling the playing field for minorities, especially African Americans, and issues of race; 2) the Jewish community; and 3) causes that my close friends care about.